davidwebbespiritu/ERPNext-Version-15-Easy-Install-Preconfigured-For-WSL-Ubuntu-24.04/README.md

 2. Run the following command to import the ERPNext image into WSL:

     ```sh
-    wsl.exe --import ERPNext-v15-Ubuntu-24.04 "C:\WSL\ERPNext-v15-Ubuntu-24.04" "<path to the downloaded file>"
+    wsl.exe --import ERPNext-v15-Ubuntu-24.04 "C:\WSL\ERPNext-v15-Ubuntu-24.04" "<path to the downloaded file.tar.gz>"
     ```

 ### 4. Configure the Hosts File

-1. Open Notepad as an administrator.
-2. Open the hosts file located at `C:\Windows\System32\drivers\etc\hosts`.
+1. Edit Windows hosts file as an administrator. file located at `C:\Windows\System32\drivers\etc\hosts`.
-3. Add the following line at the end of the file:
+2. Add the following line at the end of the file:

     ```plaintext
     127.0.0.1    test.erpnext.local